A secret recording. Damaging headlines. Allegations of โtreason.โ

 In subsequent stories, the Loop did not mention Babayevโs long history with SOCAR, while the Antigua Observer gave over large amounts of space to Babayevโs defence of Azerbaijanโs fossil fuel industry and left it virtually unchallenged: โItโs not an appropriate way to condemn or accuse a single part of the industry, there are a lot of emission-creating industries, and if we start blaming somebody for an emission, it will not yield any result.โ

-On the same day, Teneo also met with a journalist from the Pakistan Daily, a country which Azerbaijan sees as a strategic partner (Pakistan was the second country to recognise Azerbaijan as a nation following the dissolution of the USSR).
+During a July media forum in Baku, Teneo met with a journalist from the Pakistan Daily, a country which Azerbaijan sees as a strategic partner (Pakistan was the second country to recognise Azerbaijan as a nation following the dissolution of the USSR).
 A subsequent article in the Pakistan Daily described how the forum helped participants vision a โgreener futureโ and showed โthe new face of liberated Karabakhโ, referring to the disputed region taken by Azeri troops in 2023 which was previously home to many ethnic Armenians.

-The Loop, The Antigua Observer, Dennehy, and the Pakistan Daily did not immediately respond to requests for comment.
+The Loop, The Antigua Observer, and the Pakistan Daily did not immediately respond to requests for comment.

 โStrength of our Countryโ